-For the last two years I have attended the APF week-long Intensive program, where we spend 5 hours each day in drumming classes.
+For the last three years I have attended the APF week-long Intensive program, where we spend 5 hours each day in drumming classes.
 Those of us in the intermediate group have an additional 90 minutes of rehearsal each afternoon to prepare for performing at the Masters Concert at the end of the week.
-What a thrill to learn from, & share a stage with, such masters as Omar Faruk Tekbilek & his son Murat Tekbilek, Naghmeh Farahmand, Bolokada Conde, Yousuf Sheronik, Marcos Santos, Monette Marino, Raquy Danziger, Kasiva Mutua, and others!
+What a thrill to learn from, & share a stage with, such masters as Omar Faruk Tekbilek & his son Murat Tekbilek, Glen Velez & Loire Cotler, Naghmeh Farahmand, Bolokada Conde, Yousuf Sheronik, Marcos Santos, Monette Marino, Raquy Danziger, Kasiva Mutua, and others!

 I am also a founding member of Heart Beat, the “house band” at Global Dance Studio in Roswell, GA.
 As of April, 2018, I have taken over the leadership of the group as well as coordinating the studio’s drumming instruction.

-Currently I play dunun & djembe with Rhythm Healer Eric Olson for his First Friday drum circle at Unity North Church in Marietta.
+Recently I joined the Emerson Drummers, a West African drumming group under the direction of Chuck Cogliandro & based out of Emerson Unitarian Universalist Church in Marietta, GA.
+I also play dunun & djembe with Rhythm Healer Eric Olson for his First Friday drum circle at Unity North Church in Marietta.
 I am slowly but steadily progressing through Marla Leigh Goldstein’s Frame Drum Academy 101 program.
 Continuing doumbek instruction is harder to find locally, so thank goodness for videos, Skype, & YouTube!